nenoNaninu/TypedSignalR.Client/README.md

 }

 // inherit base class
-// If you type "ctrl + ." or "override", visual studio (or rider) will generate the function for you. class HubClient : ClientBase
+// If you type "ctrl + ." or "override", visual studio will generate the function for you. class HubClient : ClientBase
 {
     // HubConnection is required for the base class constructor.